-And for one of the most incredible views of the river, stop by the Penthouse Bar.
+And for one of the most incredible river views, stop by the Penthouse Bar.
 This two-story rooftop bar is exceptional for cocktails and looking at the stars.
 If you want to stay in Lucerne, with lively nightlife and affordable hotels within walking distance, you may consider Bruch.

-- Best Budget Hotel in Bruch – Hotel Alpha
+- Budget Hotel in Bruch – Hotel Alpha

-- Best Mid-Range Hotel in Bruch – Hotel Drei Könige
+- Mid-Range Hotel in Bruch – Hotel Drei Könige

-- Best Luxury Hotel in Bruch – Château Gütsch
+- Luxury Hotel in Bruch – Château Gütsch

 What are the best places to stay in Lucerne for families?

-When planning where to stay in Lucerne, you must know that the city is very pedestrian friendly and has a train station, bus transport, and bikes available.
-So, no matter where you stay in Lucerne, you’ll be able to visit other parts.
-That being said, if you’re hoping to stay and play in the same area, then you’ll find either Mount Pilatus or Oberseeburg to be quite family-friendly, with the best hotels, including family rooms.
+When planning where to stay in Lucerne, you must know that the city is very pedestrian-friendly and has a train station, bus transport, and bikes available.
+So, no matter where you stay in Lucerne, you can visit other parts.
+That being said, if you’re hoping to stay and play in the same area, then you’ll find either Mount Pilatus or Oberseeburg quite family-friendly, with the best hotels, including family rooms.

 What are the best romantic hotels to stay in Lucerne?